-Communications and Theater students present several full-scale theatrical productions
+Communications and Theater students present several full-scale theatrical productions during the year.

 Theater activities at SUNY Ulster are open to all students, regardless of their programs

 The 500 seat John Quimby Theater has been the venue for student and professional theatrical productions, concerts, dance presentations, poetry readings, guest lectures and other featured events.

 Box office: 845-688-1959

 Saturday, February 2, 2019 7:00 p.m.

 (Snow date: March 30, 7:00 p.m.)